-Members of the Regulatory & Governance Committee (or Equivalent)
+Members of the Audit & Scrutiny Committee (or Equivalent) fulfilling the audit function

+- Approve the Council's Insurance and Risk Management Strategy. - Provide independent assurance on the effectiveness of risk management and internal control.

+Corporate Leadership Team (CLT)

-- Approve the Council's Insurance and Risk Management Strategy - To ensure that strategic risks are being actively managed and report any concerns to full Council - Senior Leadership Team (SLT)Be responsible for and monitor the Strategic Risk Register and high level Operational Risks - Ensure risk management is considered by SLT on a monthly basis - Assign a responsible officer to each significant strategic risk
+- Be responsible for and monitor the Strategic Risk Register. - Ensure risk management is considered on a regular basis. - Assign a responsible officer to each significant strategic risk.

+Extended Leadership Team (ELT)

-- Extended Leadership Team (ELT)Ensure the Council implements and manages risk effectively through the delivery of the Insurance and Risk Management Strategy and consider risks affecting delivery of service. - Be responsible for and monitor the Operational Risk Register - Assign a responsible officer to each significant operational risk. - Receive and approve updates on the management action plan and on any new significant emerging risks. - Support the embedding of risk management within the culture of the Council. - Director of ResourcesEnsure risk forms part of the overall performance management framework - Contribute to the formulation and future development of the overall Insurance and Risk Management Strategy - Provide updates to SLT and Members on significant risks identified and emerging from the risk register and other sources.
+- Ensure the Council implements and manages risk effectively through the delivery of the Insurance and Risk Management Strategy and consider risks affecting delivery of service. - Be responsible for and monitor the Operational Risk Register. - Assign a responsible officer to each significant operational risk. - Receive and approve updates on the management action plan and on any new significant emerging risks. - Support the embedding of risk management within the culture of the Council. - Escalate to CLT any risks that cannot be managed at ELT level without the decision-making powers of CLT.